 Cost efficiency and transparency – data transparency and cost benefits

 Some brands see in-housing as a potential problem in terms of data privacy.
-Taking control of customer data and managing it in-house alongside programmatic media buying can seem daunting, but it is instead an opportunity for brands to take control of the role that data plays in their organization.
+Taking control of customer data and managing it in-house alongside programmatic media buying can seem daunting, but it is instead an opportunity for brands to take control of the role that data plays in their organization development.

 Robust data-centric organizations are looking at in-housing data because it puts them in control of the data and how it is used.
 This naturally requires an organization to look at its data sets and understand the consent and collection process.
 In a GDPR world, this is an essential requirement for programmatic buying companies.